-U.S. Capitol Police vote ‘no confidence’ on all 7 leaders of the force
+4 in 10 Capitol Police officers eligible to participate cast votes of ‘no confidence’ in leaders

-About 650 officers — out of about 1,500 — took part in the vote, according to internal documents obtained by The Post.
+About 650 officers — out of about 1,500 who could have — took part in the vote, according to internal documents obtained by The Post.

 In a statement released Saturday, Pittman said “the trauma is still incredibly raw and difficult for the many officers who fought heroically on the 6th.”